ramyrams/QA-Automation/NonFunctionalTesting/APITesting/readme.md

 Usability: Is the API easy to work with?
 Documentation: Are there documents that guide the user into the purpose of the API and how to use it?

+# Types of API Testing
+Integration testing, security testing, performance testing, usability testing are some of the terms that you might be aware of as you’re here.
+Well, API testing provides shade to all the terms under a single umbrella.
+Let me put it that way, when you perform API testing you make sure that your API passes the following tests.

+1. Functional Testing: To make sure that all the API endpoints are up and working and doing what exactly they are supposed to so.

+2. Reliability Testing: Making sure that the API works in case of connecting it to various devices and don’t just get disconnected any time.

+3. Load Testing: When various servers sends request to an API, it is necessary to make sure that the API responds to all of them.

+4. Stress Testing: When more than set number of requests is received by the API how does it behaves?
+Does it send some message?
+Works as intended.
+Mandatory to check.

+5. Security Testing: While giving authentication, it is important to make sure that no security breaches happen in between.
+No more than required data is shared.
+Have appropriate authentications, permissions, and access controls.

+6. Integration Testing: All the APIs connected to each other communicate properly.
+And addition of features in the API do not cause addition of some bugs in other API modules.

+7. Usability Testing: The API is functional and on the top of it, user-friendly.

 # API TestServer Features
 https://smartbear.com/product/ready-api/testserver/features/